top of page

 Image of the Child

-We see children as image bearers of God, with immense potential.
+We see children as fully formed people with immense potential.
 This view informs how, why, and what we teach.
-We treat children with respect and cultivate in them a love of God, their fellow man, and the world.
+We treat children with respect and cultivate in them a love for nature, their fellow man, and the world.
+We work hard to create peaceful, safe classrooms where children learn to collaborate and respect one another.

 The Power of Narration